frankligy/Linux_HandBook_Bioinformatics/examples/23_if_condition.md

 ## If condition

 ### it is required to have a whitespace in the two end within the square bracket
-### it is advisable to enclose your file path
+### it is advisable to enclose string variable

-1. Basic logis
+1. Basic logis for numerical

 ```bash
 if [ $var != 0 ]     # ! means negation, -o means or (|| is the same), -a means and (&&)